Paradise Valley Mall: Development and decline

 When the mall permanently closed on March 31, 2021; JCPenney, Costco, Bath & Body Works and Chompie's were the only open businesses left in/near the mall.
 Bath & Body Works closed at the end of April and Chompie's closed on May 31, while JCPenney and Costco will not close for now.

 On April 1, 2021 Macerich announced that it sold a majority stake of Paradise Valley Mall to Phoenix based developer RED Development Company for $100 Million.

-Development lasted from July 2021 to February 2022, when plans were announced for the future development.
+Demolition lasted from July 2021 to February 2022, when plans were announced for the future development.
+A small section of the mall connected to JCPenney still stands.

 Surrounding area

 The mall is surrounded by a circular street named Paradise Village Parkway.
 Tatum Boulevard and Cactus Road intersect within the circle, thus creating four quadrants.

 The Northwest quadrant consists of the original mall and its parking lot.
 The parking lot is accessed by a circular access road called the Paradise Valley Mall Loop.
 Between the parking lot and Tatum Boulevard are several restaurant buildings constructed in the 1980s.
 Several restaurant buildings of the same era are also along Cactus Road.
 The Phoenix Public Library Mesquite Branch is located north of the mall on Paradise Village Parkway; it opened circa 1980 and was designed by local architect Will Bruder.